Hardwick Township, New Jersey: Education

-For kindergarten through sixth grade, public school students attend Blairstown Elementary School in Blairstown Township as part of the Blairstown Township School District.
-The Hardwick Township Board of Education was dissolved and merged into the Blairstown district as of July 1, 2009.
-The tax levies for the 2009–2010 year were left unchanged, with the tax levy for subsequent years apportioned based 78.8% on enrollment and 21.2% on the equalized value of property on the two municipalities.
-As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 466 students and 46.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.
+For kindergarten through sixth grade, public school students attend Blairstown Elementary School in Blairstown as part of the Blairstown Township School District.
+The Hardwick Township Board of Education was dissolved and merged into the Blairstown district as of the 2009–10 school year.
+The school property tax levies for the 2009–10 year were left unchanged, with the tax levy for subsequent years apportioned based 78.8% on enrollment and 21.2% on the equalized value of property on the two municipalities.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 428 students and 43.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.

-Students in seventh through twelfth grades for public school attend the North Warren Regional High School in Blairstown, a public secondary high school that also serves students from the townships of Blairstown, Frelinghuysen and Knowlton.
-As of the 2018–19 school year, the high school had an enrollment of 799 students and 77.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
+Students in seventh through twelfth grades for public school attend the North Warren Regional High School in Blairstown, a public secondary high school, serving students from Blairstown, Frelinghuysen, Hardwick and Knowlton townships.
+As of the 2023–24 school year, the high school had an enrollment of 619 students and 54.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with one seat allocated to Hardwick Township.

 Students from the township and from all of Warren County are eligible to attend Ridge and Valley Charter School in Frelinghuysen Township (for grades K–8, with Hardwick residents granted admissions priority) or Warren County Technical School in Washington borough (for 9–12), with special education services provided by local districts supplemented throughout the county by the Warren County Special Services School District in Oxford Township (for Pre-K–12).

 Transportation

 As of May 2010, the township had a total of 41.74 mi of roadways, of which 28.55 mi were maintained by the municipality, 11.68 mi by Warren County, 1.01 mi by the New Jersey Department of Transportation and 0.50 mi by the Delaware River Joint Toll Bridge Commission.

 The only major roads that pass through are County Route 521 in the eastern part and Interstate 80 in the very west.
-The portion of I-80 also includes part of the Delaware Water Gap Toll Bridge which connects to Pennsylvania.
+The portion of Interstate 80 also includes part of the Delaware Water Gap Toll Bridge which connects to Pennsylvania.

 Old Mine Road, a scenic road that runs along the Delaware River, is said to be among the oldest roads in the Northeast used for the business purposes.
-It originates in Hardwick at I-80 and continues to the northeast into Walpack Township.
+It originates in Hardwick at Interstate 80 and continues to the northeast into Walpack Township.